 Smart grid communication technologies have fast become a fundamental tool with which many utilities are building their smart grids.

-Over recent years, administrations and national commissions have made increasing their efficiency, conservation, security and reliability of electric power generation, distribution and consumption a key part of their environmental commitment, and central to their efforts to reducing the 40% of the world’s greenhouse gases produced by electric power generation.
+Over recent years, administrations and national commissions overseeing electric power generation distribution and consumption have made commitments to improve efficiency, conservation, security and reliability as part of their efforts to reduce the 40% of the world’s greenhouse gases produced by electric power generation.
 Smart grid systems are a key enabling technology in this respect.
-Secure communications form is a key component of smart grid, and underpins some of the largest and most advanced smart grid deployments in development today.
-Other telecommunication technologies may also be employed.
+Secure communications form a key component of smart grid, and underpin some of the largest and most advanced smart grid deployments in development today.

-High-capacity, two-way communication networks with embedded sensing can be installed on existing electric distribution networks to transform them into interactive, automated, self-healing smart grids.
+High-capacity, two-way communication networks with embedded sensing can be installed on existing electric, water, and gas distribution networks to transform them into interactive, automated, self-healing smart grids.
 These smart grids are monitored by a 24 × 7 network management system and analytic software platforms that enhance and modernize the efficiency, reliability, and security of electric distribution networks.
-In many areas of scenarios, especially underground electric distribution architectures serving higher-density population centres commonly found in Europe, Asia and elsewhere, PLT technology is the most cost-effective way to integrate sensor data and analytic software capability to fully exploit smart grid potential.
-In addition, the electric distribution wires over which PLT signals travel already touch every single critical juncture point that an electric smart grid must monitor and control.
-So using PLT is a natural and economical extension of the existing electric distribution infrastructure, one that is sure to access every desired segment of today’s grid.
+Electric distribution wires touch every single critical juncture point that an electric smart grid must monitor and control and power Smart Grid devices that monitor and control electric, water, and gas distribution.
+Using secure, reliable, standards-based communication systems is a natural and economical extension of the existing electric distribution infrastructure, one that is sure to access every desired segment of today’s grid.

 Smart grid systems reduce distribution infrastructure, operating, and maintenance costs by optimizing grid operations.
 This optimization also reduces the amount of needed electric generation, which in turn lowers generation-related green house gas (“GHG”) emissions.
 These particular savings emanate from efficient grid operations, including distribution automation and real-time system optimization.
+Smart Grid systems also enable grooming in alternative energy sources, such as photovoltaic and wind power, and managing the large and variable loads, for example, electric transportation applications like Electric Vehicles (EVs).

 2 Smart grid features and characteristics

-The fundamental method of operating the electric distribution grid has not changed significantly in the past 100 years: the first a power company may know of a local power outage is when a customer phones to complain.
-The power company is likely not to know about its local operational inefficiencies or vulnerabilities for years after they develop, and in many cases it may never learn of them since their systems tend to lack automated monitoring and control capabilities.
-The digital sensing, monitoring and control technologies that are now normal in telecommunication networks, traffic systems and automobiles have not been widely applied to electric distribution grids.
+The fundamental method of operating the electric distribution grid has not changed significantly in the past 100 years.
+Customer complaints are most often the only source inforaton about a local electrical outage.
+Most utilities do have reliable data reflecting local operational inefficiencies or vulnerabilities, so problems may continue for years after they develop due to inadequate or nonexistent automated monitoring and control capabilities.
+The digital sensing, monitoring and control technologies that are widely deployed in telecommunication networks, traffic systems and automobiles have not been similarly applied to utility distribution.
+Today’s Smart Grid communication technologies will provide needed visibility, control, and security for the utilities of the 21st century.

-A smart grid provides this information overlay, creating an integrated communication and sensing network, which provides both the utility and the customer with increased control over the use of electricity, and enables the entire electric distribution grid to operate more efficiently than ever before.
-This communication capacity makes possible key benefits, including reduction in the energy “lost” during distribution, increases in efficiency that reduce the amount of energy actually needed to serve a given amount of demand, remotely detecting equipment problems to extend the life of such equipment and avoid outages or repair them more quickly, controlling end-user consumption during peak times and enabling end users better to control their consumption all the time, and integrating the wide spread use of renewable energy distributed energy resources (like roof-top solar panels and plug-in electric vehicles).
+A smart grid provides this information overlay and control infrastructure, creating an integrated communication and sensing network.
+The smart grid network provides both the utility and the customer with increased control over the use of electricity, water and gas.
+Furthermore, the network enables utility distribution grids to operate more efficiently than ever before.
+This communication capacity makes possible key benefits including:

+reduction in product “lost” during distribution;

+increases in efficiency, reducing the amount of energy actually needed to serve a given amount of demand;

+remote detection of equipment problems to extend the life of such equipment and avoid outages or repair them more quickly;

+controlling end-user consumption during peak times;

+enabling end users better to control their consumption all the time;

+integrating the wide spread use of renewable energy distributed energy resources (like roof-top solar panels and plug-in electric vehicles).

 Recent United States legislation characterizes smart grid as consisting of these elements:

 1) increased use of digital information and controls technology to improve reliability, security, and efficiency of the electric grid;